Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 I’d love to know what path you decide to do when you get there!

-2. I received this comment & question by email from Greg: ‘Thank you so much for all the information you have shared.
+‘Thank you so much for all the information you have shared.
 It is amazing what you have done and I hope to follow in your footsteps.
-Would you have a picture of the trail map to THÓRSMÖRK.
+Would you have a picture of the trail map to Thórsmörk.
 I am looking to do the same hike as you from Basar to Útigönguhöfði and see the Hvannárgil canyon, but I do not want to do the entire circuit.
 I am looking for a way to see the canyon from above and then turning around and returning to Basar.
 Would you be able to provide any more information because I can not find any trail maps.
 Thank you for all that you do.’

-1. Here’s the reply I sent, so others with similar questions can read this too 🙂 ‘Hello Greg, thanks for your message!
+1. Here’s my reply – so others with similar questions can read this too: @ ‘Hello Greg, thanks for your message!
 I have added a picture of the hiking routes around Útigönguhöfði to the blog article because of your question.
 You will see these type of maps on information boards at the huts in Thórsmörk.
 They also sell detailed maps with all the hiking routes, which are very useful if you’re planning to do more walks.

 You don’t need to do the entire circuit to see the Hvannárgil canyon from above (as on the picture in my article).
 Just follow the signposts from the Básar hut towards Útigönguhöfði until you reach a point called Votupallar.
 That’s where you will have those amazing views.
 There’s also another marked track from Básar to the lower end of Hvannárgil canyon.